 Some countries allow electronic filing of mandates.
-In these cases, mandate information is prepared in a file which is sent to Ingenico ePayments for processing.
+In these cases, mandate information is prepared in a file which is sent to the gateway for processing.
 Payment transactions will only be approved by the bank once the mandate has been fully processed and becomes valid.

 Mandates are used to protect customers from unauthorized debits from their account.
 Mandates are not required by all countries.
-The following table lists the countries in which the Ingenico ePayments integration supports direct debit payment processing, and which of those countries require mandates.
+The following table lists the countries in which the Worldline Global Collect Legacy integration supports direct debit payment processing, and which of those countries require mandates.
 If a country does not require mandates, merchants still have the option of requesting mandates from their customers in such country.